 - You must be a current LLB student (for Graduate Entry LLB only first year students will be accepted)

-- You must attend compulsory initial and refresher training events in Edinburgh (held in October and January respectively)
+- You must attend compulsory initial and refresher training events

 - You must commit to at least two programmes per year or complete at least eight lessons per year